Why do I receive an automatic reply in response to my email?

 A post-production grant can be used for various activities in the post-production process (e.g. editing, colour grading or sound mixing).
 The maximum contribution of the HBF for this category is €20.000.
 Please note that in return for its post-production support, the Hubert Bals Fund requests that the world premiere of the film takes place at International Film Festival Rotterdam.
 Also, the Fund requests the film's distribution rights for the Netherlands, Belgium and Luxembourg.

-Due to a decrease in the available budget, the HBF is reviewing its policies and regulations for 2013 and 2014.
+Due to a decrease in the available budget, the HBF has reviewed its policies and regulations.
 Therefore, not all funding categories will be open for applications these coming rounds.
 The Digital Production category is unfortunately no longer available for applications.
 The Hubert Bals Fund will continue to support film projects in the categories Script and Project Development and Post-production.
 Over the years, the Fund has realized that its support in these two categories can have the greatest impact on the further development or international launch of a film.
-It is therefore, that the Fund has decided to focus its attention on these two categories in 2013 and 2014.
+It is therefore, that the Fund has decided to focus its attention on these two categories.

 Does the Fund also support the production of feature films?